Dark-Alex-17/managarr/README.md

 You can also clone this repo and run `make docker` to build a docker image locally and run it using the above command.

 Please note that you will need to create and popular your configuration file first before starting the container.
-Otherwise the container will fail to start.
+Otherwise, the container will fail to start.

 ## Features
 Key: